How to become Micro-influencer and what does it mean?

 - Instagram places great store on hashtags that help to find your posts.
 The golden rule here is the less, the better.
 Do not overplay and use no more than 3 or max 5 hashtags that reflect your content and make it much more searchable.
 A recent study showed that the growth of engagement rates of account holders who use hashtags is 12% quicker than those without.

 - While good images are able to tell a story, added captions help to enhance it and increase interaction.
-Don’t make the text long for Instagram sets a limit of 2,200 characters.
-This is, actually, more than enough for providing your context and arousing your audience’s involvement.
+Don’t make the text long for Instagram posts a limit of 2,200 characters.
+This is, actually, more than enough for providing your influence context and arousing your audience’s involvement.
 Asking a question, adding a cloud of mystery or using emojis will surely catch some buzz.

 It is great to create a good feed design, but constant working on it wouldn’t do any good.
 People like relatable profiles and ever-changing feeds might be assumed as ever-changing hearts, which surely wouldn't bring you to where you want.